 Made for durability and portability, Otterbox’s Trooper Cooler holds up to 30 quarts (measuring 21 x 17 x 11 inches) in a travel-friendly backpack.
 And, despite being close to the body, the cooler will keep ice cold for three days.
 While that may sound like a recipe for back problems, the carrying straps are designed to hold the weight of all the cans, bottles, and ice you’ll need.
 Once you’ve reached your destination, the backpack expands wide (and can be opened with one hand for a sip on the go) to double as an ice bucket.

 Exterior waterproof pockets make it easy to store all your must-haves.
-True to Otterbox’s signature phone cases, this backpack also boasts an all-encompassing Lifetime Warranty, but you likely won’t need it—the bag is water-, puncture-, UV-, and chemical-proof thanks to a thick nylon exterior and a heavy-duty base (the brand even promises the nylon will hold up in rushing rapids).
+True to Otterbox’s signature phone cases, this backpack also boasts an all-encompassing Lifetime Warranty, but you likely won’t need it—the bag is water- and puncture-proof, thanks to a thick nylon exterior and a heavy-duty base (the brand even promises the nylon will hold up in rushing rapids).

 Ready to haul from the car to the campsite, this portable Coleman cooler can hold up to 54 cans, but can quickly fold flat to save space.
 Better yet, the bag can keep ice cold for 32 hours (even in scorching, 90-degree temperatures).

 This tote bag holds everything you’ll need for a low-cost cooler—its sturdy construction (9 x 15 x 15 inches) carries nine bottles of water or 12 bottles of wine, with treated liners that resist the usual odors and mold that come with carrying food and beverages.
-The main zippered compartment is secured with a thick strap, and a handy shoulder strap, that’s also cushioned and adjustable, means you can carry it anywhere you please without the repercussions of sore shoulders.
+The main zippered compartment is secured with a thick strap, and a handy shoulder strap that’s also cushioned and adjustable.
 Think of this as your go-to bag for casual weekend adventures.

 For adventure seekers, YETI’s adrenaline-inspired backpack is set for traveling the slopes, riding waves, or heading out on long-run fishing trips.
 It’s tall and wide (13 x 19 x 8 inches), yet designed to disperse weight across your back, meaning you can stay active without having the backpack impact your performance.
 Sport-designed, ergonomic shoulder straps and additional chest and waist belts let the bag hug tight and secure against your body.